TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/02.tests/readme.md

 ### 1.5.
-Check Create a Discussion
+Check Create Text Post

-**Test 7:** Check if it is possible to create a discussion with a Title of 5 characters and Text of 30 characters
+**Test 7:** Check if it is possible to create a Text Post with a Title of 5 characters and Text of 30 characters

 **Steps:**
 1. At the all discussions page, click on "submit" and proceed to the submission form page.